Package Handling

 1. Invest in a fully automated solution dedicated exclusively for handling returns.
 Automated shuttles or cube storage systems, for example, can be utilized to sort and store manually dispositioned returns in a high-density footprint, minimizing manual handling after the items have been evaluated and classified.
 These systems facilitate the organization and storage of items, as well as their tracking and inventory management.
 When a critical mass of returns has been collected in the system, the automation – working in conjunction with the facility’s warehouse management system (WMS) or warehouse execution system (WES) can create a task for the items to be returned to saleable inventory or sent to a palletizer for shipment back to the original vendor, for instance.
 This option maximizes both the speed and available storage capacity for handling high volumes of returns in a minimal footprint.

 Based on current e-commerce trends, retailers who prefer to handle returns in-house should consider which of these three reverse logistics strategies will work best for their operation – whether they’re considering construction of a new fulfillment center or the expansion or retrofit of an existing facility.
+As e-commerce grows so does the importance of reverse logistics and we can help.
 Need help figuring out how best to handle returns in your operations?
 Connect with us.

 _